Customize Themes

 Theme Configuration Options

-Themes can expose configuration options:
+Themes can expose configuration options in two ways:

 themes/my-custom-theme/theme.yaml: